Modern Hebrew

 Our certificate program in communication sciences and disorders is the first at a four-year university in Oregon that meets the licensure requirements for a speech-language pathology assistant, while also providing a competitive entry point into graduate school.

-Through a mix of in-person and online courses, we offer case-based and applied learning opportunities.
+Through a mix of in-person and online courses or all online courses, we offer case-based and applied learning opportunities.
 You'll gain a core scientific foundation in speech, language, and communication, as well as become familiar with the language and cultural characteristics of diverse populations and speech and language differences and disorders.
 You'll also choose from a variety of electives on topics around race, gender, and identity to help expose you to a diversity of human experiences.

 We offer a variety of opportunities for you to develop your clinical skills through observation, directed clinical assistantships, and both clinical practicums and volunteer opportunities at summer camps.